 A HORSETHIEF CLUB.
 A Clergyman Tells the Story of His Connection with It.
-A reporter for the San Francisco Ex-"I know that den of big black

-Lawrence Grassman, who had just returned from Japan.
+A reporter for the San Francisco Examiner had an interview with Rev. Lawrence Grassman, who had just returned from Japan.
 The reverend gentleman gave the reporter an account of his connection with a horsethief club in Nebraska.
-"Yes, indeed; I chef is the sensation of the hour and used to be one of the members of such a club.
+"Yes, indeed; I used to be one of the members of such a club.
 I belonged to one for two years.
-I always did like a good horse, and when I first located in discharged, or whether he discharged Omaha, I purchased a rather good ani- Mr. Vanderbilt, is not definitely known, mal.
-I had just got fairly settled down when one day a man by the name of Strong called and asked me if I Club.
-When I asked him the purpose tridges. club to protect horse owners from the depredation of horse thieves.
+I always did like a good mal.
+I had just got fairly settled down when one day a man by the name club to protect horse owners from the depredation of horse thieves.
 Yet the club went by its peculiar name, which expressed just the opposite idea it was intended to.
 He said as I had a horse I had better get in and join, and if my horse was stolen the club would send men after the thieves and recover the property.
-All this would cost me \$1 a

-"I asked him if the taxes I paid to the authorities would not give me the same right.
+All this would cost me \$1 a "I asked him if the taxes I paid to the authorities would not give me the same right.
 'Hardly,' he said.
 His idea of the local authorities was very low.
 He said he never yet heard of a sheriff in Nebraska catching a horse thief, and that he believed that half the officers of the law in Nebraska were in with the thieves.
 Hence the necessity of a local club to protect horse owners.
 Well, continued the Rev. Grassman.
-1 concluded that my horse was worth protecting: I was duly initiated one night, the club meeting in an old barn.
+I concluded that my horse was worth protecting; I was duly initiated one night, the club meeting in an old barn.
 At first I thought I had fallen in with a pretty hard crowd, but when they began to talk I concluded that I had met a set of men who had considerable good horse sense.
 They were rough men and wore old clothes, but they were good types of the honest, hardy frontiersman.
 They treated me with a rough, sincere courtesy, and during the meeting a motion was made to excuse me from active service on the 'Overtaking Committee,'

 "To make a long story short, one night my beautiful bay horse was stolen and a special session of the club was called.
 I was considerably excited, of course, and was early at the meeting.
 The club had a short session and appointed William Strong and two other men as on 'Overtaking Committee' to trail the thieves.
-They mounted their fast horses in about five minutes and, with revolvers strapped on, set off in the dead of night on a smart night the committee made their report.
-As near as I can remember it was a follows: " 'We, the committee, report that horse.
-William Strong, Chairman.
+They mounted their fast horses in about five minutes and, with revolvers strapped on, set off in the dead of night on a smart ed and brought my horse back.
+That night the committee made their report.
+As near as I can remember it was as follows:

+" 'We, the committee, report that we 'overtook' the man who stole the horse, William Strong, Chairman.'
 "Then they adjourned, and next day I had a talk with Strong.
-The conversation was about like this: " 'Where did you find my horse?"
+The conversation was about like this: " Where did you find my horse?"